 These upgrades apply to all flights within the US and to / from Canada, Mexico, the Caribbean and Central America.
 Of course, upgrades are subject to availability, and are prioritized for higher level members.
 In general, availability is often good on off peak leisure routes, but Gold and Platinum member stand a low chance of receiving upgrades for peak time business routes.

 Only Executive Platinum members can upgrade for free on international flights.
-4 one way upgrades are awarded each year, with 2 more upon reaching 150k, 200k and 250k EQMs (alternatively 40,000 bonus miles can be taken at each milestone).
+Four one way upgrades are awarded each year, with two more upon reaching 150k, 200k and 250k EQMs (alternatively 40,000 bonus miles can be taken at each milestone).
 Depending on availability upgrades may be possible at time of purchase, or can clear at any point up to departure.
 Availability can be checked online by Executive Platinum members.
 Each upgrade is for a one way route, but up to three sectors on the same ticket.

 Oneworld status benefits

 Of the strong points of American Airlines and AAdvantage is its membership in the Oneworld Alliance.
 Status members with any one airline receive benefits across all members.